1jGabriel/lightning-nodes-android/README.md

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?

-- I didn't focus on the ui, I used the ready theme, given by android studio wizard theme, because on our daily, we have a design system to follow, but I used my time to teste the main parts of application (ViewModel, states, or classes with some logic)
+- I didn't focus on the ui, I used the ready theme, given by android studio wizard theme, because on our daily, we have a design system to follow, but I used my time to test the main parts of application (ViewModel, states, or classes with some logic)
+- A good point in my opinion is that I'm using navigation compose, and single activity architecture

 ## What do you think is the weakest part of your project?